 - “Qual-tify” commercial OSS variables — qualitative and quantitative variables that can be identified and measured to best understand the optimal levers for commercial OSS success

-- OSS company IPO-Readiness
+- COSS company IPO-Readiness

 - How to determine if a given OSS project can be commercialized “at scale”?